NextronSystems/security-center-manual/first_steps/analysis_cockpit.rst

 ``Link`` > ``Security Center``.

 .. figure:: ../images/first-steps_sc-connect-ac2.png
-   :alt: Security Center Connect Analysis Cockpit
+   :alt: Connect Analysis Cockpit

-   Security Center Connect Analysis Cockpit
+   Connect Analysis Cockpit

 The **Automatic Mode** will automatically flag all cases in your Security Center, which match the criteria from ``Case Types`` and